toddrjones/website/content/research.markdown

 "The Graduate School Origins of Finance Faculty" (with [Haoyang Xiong](https://www.haoyangxiong.com/home)*).
 Revise and resubmit at Journal of Empirical Finance.

-"The Graduate and Undergraduate Origins of Economics Faculty" (with Arielle Sloan).
-[Link to IZA Working Paper 14965](https://docs.iza.org/dp14965.pdf).
+"The Roads More Traveled: B.A.-Ph.D.-Professor Pipelines in Economics" (with Arielle Sloan).
+[Link to paper](/papers/PhD_Origins_most_recent.pdf).
+Prior version also available as IZA Working Paper 14965.
 Submitted.

 ## WORKS IN PROGRESS